[Federal Register: June 6, 2002 (Volume 67, Number 109)]

 The Department of Justice, Immigration and Naturalization Service

 (INS) has submitted the following information collection request to the

 Office of Management and Budget (OMB) for review and clearance in

 accordance with the Paperwork Reduction Act of 1995.
-The INS published
+The information

-The purpose of this notice is to allow an additional 30 days for
+The purpose of this notice is to allow as additional 30 days for

 public comments.
 Comments are encouraged and will be accepted until

 July 8, 2002.
 This process is conducted in accordance with 5 CFR